Swarchal/TISS/README.md

 **A typical workflow using the example dataset provided:**

-Construct a metadata object and parse the data:
+#### 1 Construct a metadata object and parse the data:

+This creates a metadata object that parses the dataframe, and stores information such as compounds, concentrations etc that are used in later functions, and saves inputting the same information as arguments to multoiple functions.

 ```r
 data(ex_data)